daniel-braga/extdirect/README.md

 3. Cache mechanism.
 Your API classes/methods will be cached to avoid overloading the discovery process.
 You can configure the cache lifetime.

-4. [CORS support](http://enable-cors.org).
-You can host your API in a server other than your web application server.

 ## Configuration
 An array with the following structure: